slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 - 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
 - all poverty is energy poverty.
 - As humans, we are tribal by nature.
 Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
 And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
 We construct belief systems that justify our group’s power and superiority.
 We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.
-- communism isn’t evil, it’s foolish. in the same way that unrestricted capitalism is foolish if you strive to make everyone’s lives better.
 - escola meritocratica e o o q podes fazer por ti. mundo n. mundo move-se pelo q podes fazer por mim.
 - everything I don’t like must be banned.
 Everything I do like is a human right and must be paid for by others.
 - few tv channels equalized culture.